Cycling can contribute to your health

 However, advocates for including physical activity in a patients overall treatment suggest that it doesn't take long to discuss the benefits of exercise.

 Where healthcare practitioners do recognise the health benefits of exercise

 , their expertise may not extend to, and cannot be expected to extend to, physical activity and exercise program design.

 Who can these health care practitioners turn to when they want to prescribe exercise to their patients?

-Exercise physiologists and personal trainers are an obvious choice, but physicians and other health care practitioners, as indicated by research, are unsure about the reliability of qualifications and professional standards for exercise physiologists and personal trainers.
+Exercise physiologists and personal trainers are an obvious choice, but physicians and other healthcare practitioners, may be unsure about the reliability of qualifications and professional standards for exercise physiologists and personal trainers.

 The vision of Exercise is Medicine